RegexBuddyRegexBuddy

 If you created a new regular expression, test and debug it in RegexBuddy before using it in your source code.
 Test each regex in RegexBuddy's safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your application.

 Finally, let RegexBuddy generate a source code snippet that you can copy and paste directly into whichever IDE or C/C++ code editor you use.
-Just choose what you want to use the regex for, and a fully functional code snippet is ready.
+Just select your version of PCRE or PCRE2 and choose what you want to use the regex for to instantly get a functional code snippet.
 You can change the names of variables and parameters to suit your naming style or the current situation, which RegexBuddy automatically remembers.

-Don't bother trying to remember the PCRE function calls and the parameters they require.
-And don't worry about properly escaping backslashes and quotes.
+Don’t bother trying to remember the PCRE or PCRE2 function calls and the parameters they require.
+RegexBuddy’s code snippets take care of everything, including setting up a PCRE2 match context when it is needed, compiling the regex with the proper flags, finding the matches with the matching modes you specified, and freeing all allocated memory when done.
+And don’t worry about properly escaping backslashes and quotes.
 Just tell RegexBuddy what you want to do, and you will get the proper C code straight away.

 Let RegexBuddy Make Regex Easy for You